alexandrnikitin/blog/_drafts/hoisting-in-net-explained.md

 ![Good news everyone!]({{ site.url }}/images/hoisting-in-net-explained/good-news.jpg)

 Unfortunately, there's no information on the internet at all.
 Searching [Google for "hoisting .NET"][google-hoisting] doesn't show anything, but trivial examples of hoisting a length of an array and a lot of JavaScript.
 MSDN keep silent too.
 There's the RyuJIT overview page on github that has a short description of [the "Loop Code Hoisting".][github-docs-lch]
-The fact that the hoisting optimization exists in JIT is already good enough to know.
-But good enough isn't enough, right?
+The fact that the hoisting optimization exists in JIT is already a good sign and good enough to know.
+But good enough isn't enough for us, right?
 We're lucky ones, we have the sources of CoreCLR!
 Let's take a look at what is there.

 ### The sources

-I didn't have a clue about where to start, so that I started from the main JIT function, namely [`CILJit::compileMethod` function][github-compiler-compilemethod], went down the call stack to the interesting part in [the `Compiler::compCompile` method][github-compiler-compcompile].
+I didn't have a clue about where to start, so that I started from the main JIT function, namely [the `CILJit::compileMethod` function][github-compiler-compilemethod], went down the call stack to the interesting part in [the `Compiler::compCompile` method][github-compiler-compcompile].
 It's the main entry point and the place where all magic happens.
 It consists of [a lot of JIT phases][github-jitphases], from initialization and expression tree generation, to optimizations and code generation.
 From numerous of optimizations, there is the hoisting optimization too.

-The entry point for it is [`Compiler::optHoistLoopCode()`][github-optimizer-optHoistLoopCode] It traverses all the loop nests, from the outer loop to the inner one.
+The entry point for it is the [`Compiler::optHoistLoopCode()`][github-optimizer-optHoistLoopCode] method.
+It traverses all the loop nests, from the outer loop to the inner one and analyzes them.

 #### Examine the loop

 The next interesting method is [`Compiler::optHoistThisLoop`][github-optimizer-optHoistThisLoop] that works with one loop at a time, it picks out only those that suits certain conditions:

 * The loop should be a "do-while" loop.
 This doesn't mean exactly `do {} while ()` keywords in your code.
 But that implies that the compiler knows that the loop will definitely be executed and conditions will be check at the end of an iteration.
-"For" loops will be transformed to do-while ones if possible.
+"For" loops will be transformed to "do-while" ones if possible.
 * The loop shouldn't start from a `try {} catch {}` block.
 The compiler won't optimize it.
 * The compiler won't bother optimizing code inside of a `catch {}` block too.

-TODO dominates

 >And now we come close to what's called basic blocks. [__A basic block__][wiki-basicblocks] is a unit of analysis for the compiler, a sequence of code with exactly one entry point and exactly one exit point.
 Whenever we enter a basic block, the code sequence is executed exactly once and in order.
 Each method is represented as a doubly linked list of basic blocks.